 The ‘Catch-Up Premium’ fund is an allocation of additional funding provided to schools to support those students who join secondary education without achieving a level 4 grade in English (Reading) and / or Mathematics.

-Please click below to see how the Catch up allocation was used in Beaumont Hill Academy for the 2016-17 academic year;
+Please click on the link below to see how the Catch up allocation will be used in Beaumont Hill Academy for the 2018-19 academic year